Table of Contents

 Online-Therapy.com is our choice for improving communication between couples because all of its therapists are trained in solution-focused cognitive behavioral therapy (CBT).
 We also like that Online-Therapy.com offers bonus features, including yoga videos, and is a more affordable option for couples paying out-of-pocket.
 Subscription plans start at just $88 per week for the first month (with the 20% discount offered at checkout).

-Who should consider Online-Therapy.com: Online-Therapy.com is our choice for improving communication between couples because all of its therapists are trained in solution-focused online cognitive behavioral therapy (CBT).
+Who should consider Online-Therapy.com: Online-Therapy.com is our choice for improving communication between couples because all its therapists are trained in solution-focused online cognitive behavioral therapy (CBT) and offers therapy options for those seeking specialists in the LGBTQ+ community.
 We also like that Online-Therapy.com offers bonus features, including yoga videos, and is a more affordable online therapy platform for couples paying out-of-pocket.
 Subscription plans start at just $88 per week for the first month (with the 20% discount offered at checkout).

 Who should consider other options: Couples with demanding schedules or opposite schedules may struggle to find an appointment time that works for them.
 Users reported that appointment availability was inconsistent and that some states have limited provider availability.